pearsonca/scala-commsim/index.md

 The issues with these assumptions can be mitigated by adding complexity to traditional equation- and network-based models.
 However, we argue that a more practical solution looks like modeling using general purpose programming languages and the structures those languages enable.
-Strictly speaking, these are still mathematical models (based on the equations of mathematical logic rather than numerical equations), but that position is confusingly pedantic given that many of the mathematical power tools are provably unavailable (general proofs, most notably).
-This approach is not new; it is essentially advocating for agent-based modeling.
-We offer some novel thoughts on how to proceed in a reuse-able, replicable fashion, and discard some past emphasis on embedding those agents in a network.

 We discuss how traditional equation-based modeling practices can be preserved moving into the general purpose programming setting, as well as what new sort of